GouravTiwari-DataHub/-GTA-V-Data-Analysis-End-to-End-Project-/README.md

 * What does the next 12 months of revenue look like?
 (Prophet forecast)

+#Tools & Techniques Used
+### This project intentionally recreates the same analysis across four different tools to showcase versatility in the analytics toolchain.

-# 1. SQL Analysis — Business Questions in Pure Query Logic
+## 1. SQL Analysis — Business Questions in Pure Query Logic

 11 queries covering the full analytical spectrum:

-## Query and Technique
+### Query and Technique

 1. Total revenue by year- GROUP BY